gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

     // +optional
     Subnets []string `json:"subnets,omitempty"`

+    // subnetsConfig defines the subnets in an existing VPC
-    // subnetsConfig specifies the subnet configuration for
+    // and specifies their intended roles for use by the installer.
-    // a cluster by specifying a list of subnet ids with their
-    // designated roles.
-At least one Cluster role subnet must be
-    // specified.
-If no IngressController role subnets are specified, the
+    // If no roles are overridden on any subnet, then the subnet roles
-    // IngressController's Load Balancer will automatically discover
-    // its subnets based on the kubernetes.io/cluster/<cluster-id> tag,
-    // whether it's public or private, and the availability zone.
-    // In this case, the VPC must not contain any subnets without
+	// are decided automatically.
+In this case, the VPC must not contain
-    // the kubernetes.io/cluster/<cluster-id> tag.
-IngressController role
+	// any subnets without the kubernetes.io/cluster/<cluster-id> tag.
+	//
+	// For overridden subnet role selection, each subnet must have at
+	// least one assigned role, and all roles (ClusterNode, IngressControllerLB,
+	// ControlPlaneExternalLB, ControlPlaneInternalLB) must be assigned to
+	// at least one subnet.
+	//
-    // subnets specify the subnets used by the default IngressController and
+	// The IngressControllerLB role override specifies the subnets used by the
-    // serve as the default for user-created IngressControllers.
+	// default IngressController and serve as the default for user-created
+	// IngressControllers.
+    //
     // Leave this field unset to have the installer create subnets
     // in a new VPC on your behalf. subnetsConfig must contain unique IDs
     // and must not contain more than 10 subnets with the IngressController